Start Building for Free

 1. Create namespace and resource class

 In order to install self-hosted runners, you will need to create a namespace and authentication token by performing the steps listed below.
-Please note that to create resource classes and tokens you need to be an organization administrator in the VCS provider.

 You can view your installed runners on the inventory page in the web app or your CircleCI server app, by clicking Self-Hosted Runners on the left navigation.